golang/proposal/design/go2draft-type-parameters.md

 argument type.
 Defined composite types are not common, but they do arise.
 This awkwardness is a weakness of this approach.
-Constraint type inference does help at the call site.
+Constraint type inference can help at the call site.

 ### Reflection